 When we say pressure differential we are referring to the difference in pressure between any two points in the system.
-This could be the pressure difference either side of the pump which would be an increase in pressure as electrical energy is added, or the pressure difference across any part of the rest of the system which will always be a drop in pressure.
+This could be the difference on either side of the pump which would be an increase in pressure as electrical energy is added or the pressure difference across any part of the rest of the system which will always be a drop in pressure.

-Pressure loss, only refers to the drop in pressure.
-This is caused as the flow of water moves through the resistance of the fittings and pipe, however this can cause some confusion as although there is a pressure loss, without this differential of pressure either side of the fitting or pipe, you won’t get any flow of water!
-This can be a hard one to get your head around, you can’t have one without the other (unless you’ve mastered perpetual motion).
+Pressure loss only refers to the drop in pressure.
+This is caused as the flow of water moves through the resistance of the fittings and pipe, however, this can cause some confusion as although there is a pressure loss, without this differential of pressure on either side of the fitting or pipe, you won't get any flow of water!
+This can be a hard one to get your head around, you can't have one without the other (unless you've mastered perpetual motion).

 By adding restrictions (closing valves or making pipework smaller or longer) you will need to increase the dP across the circuit to obtain the same flow rate.